top of page

 Taking Bill 96 to Court

-Legalized discrimination, intolerant policies and classification of citizens (historic anglophones versus all other English-speakers) must be stopped and there is no politician will to do so.
+Legalized discrimination, intolerant policies and classification of citizens (historic anglophones versus all other English-speakers) must be stopped and there is no political will to do so.
 We have no choice to take our fight to the courts.

 Watch our video: "Canadians are sleepwalking into a crisis"